 - A collaborative space for small and emerging nonprofits

-- A more efficient warehouse for distribution of food and products to nonprofit partners so that we may serve more struggling families in our community
+- A more efficient warehouse for distribution of food and products to nonprofit partners, as well as to low-income individuals so that we may help more struggling families in our community

 We can only accomplish this goal if you Stand in the GAP with us to provide Help for Children, Healing for Families, and most importantly, HOPE for our Community.